-The typical lifespan of office equipment varies depending on the type, quality, frequency of use, and proper asset maintenance.
+The typical office equipment lifespan ranges from 3 to 10 years, depending on device type, build quality, usage patterns, and maintenance practices.
 The IRS implemented the Modified Accelerated Cost Recovery System (MACRS) as a system for calculating the depreciation of fixed assets for tax deductions.
 As part of that system, the IRS estimates the following useful asset life expectancies:

 Office furniture: 7 years